NREL/torc/docs/architecture.rst

 - **blocked**: The job cannot start because of dependencies.
 - **submitted_pending**: The job was given to a compute node but is not yet running.
 - **submitted**: The job is running on a compute node.
-- **interrupted**: Compute node timeout occurred and the job was notified to checkpoint and shut down.
+- **terminated**: Compute node timeout occurred and the job was notified to checkpoint and shut down.
 - **done**: The job finished.
 It may or may not have completed successfully.
 - **canceled**: A blocking job failed and so the job never ran.